 Organization: A group of people collaborating toward a shared driver (or objective).

-Organizational Driver: A driver is considered an organizational driver if responding to it would help the organization generate value, eliminate waste or avoid harm.
+Organizational Driver: A driver is a person’s or a group’s motive for responding to a specific situation.
+A driver is considered an organizational driver if responding to it would help the organization generate value, eliminate waste or avoid harm.

 Pattern: A template for successfully navigating a specific context.